 Recording and Editing Your Book

-After editing each moment of the soundtrack, you will use the Effects menu of Audacity to normalize and compress your track to the specifications of ACX.
+Each of these processes requires playing with the settings until you get the best quality of sound (warmth, depth, clarity and very low background hiss, if any).
+Once you have your settings, though, Audacity remembers them.
+So spend enough time here to get good sound.
+You can apply the saved settings time after time as you create new files.
+Use the Effects menu of Audacity to normalize and compress your track to the specifications of ACX.
 These specifications can be found at ACX.com.
 If you need to remove background noise, now is the time.
 Select the stretch of dead air at the end of the file, go to Effects menu/Noise Removal.
 First, Get Noise Profile.
 Then go back to your soundtrack and select the entire track.
 Go back to Noise Removal and adjust/preview the settings until you remove as much of the background noise as possible without compromising the sound of your voice.
 This is an art, let me tell you.

 Next, you will go back to Audacity, open each .wav file and export to .mp3, using the ACX specifications.
 Be sure to fill out the track information (author, title, track, etc.) as ACX requires this.
 ACX recommends saving the .wav file as your master file because .wav files are of higher quality.
 I save my Audacity files (.aup and data) as well, because I sometimes have a background music track that I may want to adjust separately later.